deuriib/deuriib/README.md

 ## I'm a Geek, Developer, and a Homie Bartender !!

-- 🌱 I’m currently learning everything 🤣
+- Learn Serverless framework 📚
-- 🥅 2023 Goals: Get AZ-900 & AZ-204 certifications
+- Get certified in AZ-900 & AZ-20 🏆
-- 👯 I’m looking to collaborate with others projects
+- Develop a personal project and launch it 🚀
+- Improve my knowledge in cloud technologies 🌩️
+- Collaborate with other developers on a project 🤝
-- ⚡ Fun fact: I love to play Dominoes and prepare Cocktails
+- Fun fact: I love to play Dominoes and prepare Cocktails
-- ❤️ Love 🅰️ngular
+-
+### What are your goals for the new year?
+Let's make them happen together! 👨‍💻

 <!-- ### Connect with me: -->